algolj/rsschool-cv/cv.md

 ### Briefly About Myself

 Greetings, my name is Alexander, I am 24 years old.
 At the moment I work in a family business, but my soul is tempted to work by my master’s degree.
 Previously, I programmed purely for fun or to complete assignments at university.
 But I still want to start developing and working in commercial projects.
 And this is a completely different level of documentation, design, planning and code style.
 All this interests me very much.<details>Already after a month of successful graduation from the magistracy, something wrong began to happen to me.
 There was a strong need to help someone simplify math calculations by writing a couple of functions, and I also became addicted to programming streams.
 I had to go to a qualified physician to find out what the problem was.
-After I got tested, he told me:
+After I got tested, he told me:<br>

-> -Hmm ...
-I see such bad analyzes for the second time in my many years of practice.
+-Hmm ...
+I see such bad analyzes for the second time in my many years of practice.<br>
 In the body, hormones of such groups as: <abbr title='Do a crutch, just to make it work!'>DcJMW</abbr>, <abbr title="I don't know why it works, but it does!">IdkWiWiD</abbr> and <abbr title='Hmm ...
 Is there a bug in my code or is it in the compiler?'>ITBiMCoC</abbr> My doctor prescribed treatment in the form of 2-3 tasks on Codewars per week, but this only helped to stop the progressive drop in indicators, yet not to get better.
-Seeing this, he’d said:
+Seeing this, he’d said:<br>

-> -Things are bad, boy, you won't last half a year at this rate.
+-Things are bad, boy, you won't last half a year at this rate.
 You need to ...
-Hell, I didn't think I would ever do this again.
+Hell, I didn't think I would ever do this again.<br>

-He took a business card <sup>[proof](https://algolj.it/business-cаrd.jpg)</sup> from a drawer and handed it to me.
+He took a business card <sup>[proof](https://algolj.it/business-cаrd.jpg)</sup> from a drawer and handed it to me.<br>

-> -It's some sort of an anonymous programmers club, I think they can help you.
+-It's some sort of an anonymous programmers club, I think they can help you.
 Every day on their courses, the tasks become more and more difficult.
 Only a few will reach the end.
-I can only wish you good luck.
+I can only wish you good luck.<br>
 That’s how I decided to thoroughly study the JavaScript / Frontend 2021Q3 course, because I don’t see the other option.</details>

 ### Education